NOTE: I started this two weeks ago and then got distracted playing Candy Crush.

 I could not resist purchasing these measuring spoons.
 I mailed them to my daughter to give to Texas Tech's executive chef (she works with him), as I thought Dewey would get a kick out of them.
 Notice the amounts: smidgen, dash and pinch.
 Now we know what grandma was talking about in those cryptic recipes that never gave precise measurements:

-After a stop at a local bar --- I had ONE drink, it is important that you know this --- we headed back to Leesville.
+After a stop at a local bar to wet our whistles — I had ONE drink, it is important that you know this — we headed back to Leesville.
 A little two-lane highway, 117, connects the towns.
 I wrote about our first excursion down this road from hell in the black of night, and the numerous deer grazing alongside, and how wound up I got for thinking one of the animals would get it into its head to leap in front of the car.
 One collision with a deer, and you are scarred for life, trust me on this.
 This time it's dusk, happy hour for those in the Cervidae family.
 I am in the back seat trying not to hyperventilate, and wishing we had some kind of deer radar, like the thingymabobs people use to alert them to speed traps.
 Sure enough, I spy with my eagle eye two deer, perhaps 100 yards ahead on the left.
 I did what one does in such circumstances: I yelled, "Watch out for the deer!", screwed my eyes shut, and braced for impact.
 When nothing happened, I cracked open an eye.
 The car was stopped, Mitch had turned in the driver's seat and was glaring at me, and the deer I'd seen were actually two mailboxes.
 I have a feeling I'm not going to live that one down.

 Musta been a heckuva strong drink,